 - Preheat oven to 350°F

 - Slice the tops off garlic bulbs using a very sharp knife.
-Discard tops, or roast separately (see notes).
+Discard the tops.

-- Drizzle oil over top of garlic until bulbs are submerged halfway in the oil.
-Sprinkle generously with salt.
+- Drizzle the canola oil over top of garlic until the bulbs are submerged halfway in the oil.
+Sprinkle the salt over the top.
 Cover tightly with foil.

 - Roast for 30 minutes, covered.
-Remove foil, roast an additional 20-30 minutes, or until bulbs are rich brown and garlic has softened.
+Remove the foil, roast an additional 20 to 30 minutes, or until bulbs are rich brown and garlic has softened.
 Cool completely at room temp.